derek-betz/ErosionControl/README.md

 - ⚙️ **YAML Rules Engine**: Deterministic, customizable rules for different jurisdictions and standards
 - 🤖 **Optional LLM Enhancement**: OpenAI integration for additional insights and explanations
 - 🖥️ **CLI Interface**: Easy-to-use command-line interface built with Typer
+- **Web UI**: Local browser-based interface for running projects without the CLI
+- **Desktop UI**: Tkinter app with file pickers for offline use
 - ✅ **Type-Safe**: Full Pydantic model validation for inputs and outputs
 - 🧪 **Well-Tested**: Comprehensive test suite with pytest